Nick Chubb Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Chubb's 100.7 rushing yards per game over his six career matchups against the Bengals are 30.2 more yards than his over/under in Sunday's game.

-- Chubb had a rushing touchdown in three matchups against the Bengals, and had multiple TDs in two of those games.
+- Chubb, in six matchups against the Bengals, has run for a TD three times, including multiple scores in two games.

-- Chubb will go up against a Bengals squad that allows 96.1 rushing yards per game and is the NFL's fifth-ranked rush defense.
+- The Bengals allow 96.1 yards per game on the ground, the NFL's fifth-ranked rush defense.

-- The Browns are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (14 this season).
+- This year the Bengals have allowed 14 rushing TDs.
+They are ranked 12th in the NFL in that category.

 Recent Performances

-- Against the Steelers last week, Chubb rushed 12 times for 58 yards (4.8 yards per carry).
+- In last week's matchup with the Steelers, Chubb ran for 58 yards on 12 carries (averaging 4.8 yards per carry).

-- Over his last three outings, Chubb has 275 rushing yards (91.7 per game) on 52 carries with two touchdowns.
+- In his last three games, Chubb has racked up 52 carries for 275 yards (91.7 per game) and two touchdowns.

 Chubb's Cleveland Teammates